Florianópolis: Precipitation

 There is significant precipitation, which is well distributed throughout the year.
 The annual normal rainfall for the period of 1961 through 1990 was 1517.8 mm.
 There is no dry season, and summer generally is the rainiest season.
 Increased rainfall occurs from January to March, with a median of 160 mm per month, and from April to December, there is somewhat less precipitation, averaging 100 mm per month.
 The driest months are from June to August.

 Climate

 Florianópolis experiences a warm humid subtropical climate (Koppen: Cfa), falling just short of a true tropical climate.
 The seasons of the year are distinct, with a well-defined summer and winter, and characteristic weather for autumn and spring.
 Due to the proximity of the sea, the relative humidity of the atmosphere is 80% on average.
+The city has exact same latitude and climate as Brisbane.
+Both cities have an average temperature of 21.5°C, and Florianópolis has cooler summers but warmer winters.

 The area is threatened by climate change, with rising sea levels expected to lead to increased coastal erosion.
 Mangroves are being planted in and around the city to help mitigate potential damage while restoring local ecosystems.

 The maximum temperatures of the hottest month varies from 25 to 38.8 °C and the minimum temperatures are from 6 to 11 °C. The lowest temperature ever recorded was -0.4 °C in July 2000 while the highest temperature ever recorded was 38.8 °C in February 1973.